Industrial Alchemy: Real Ores & Chemistry

 RIC adds and restructures industrial chains around:

-• real ore and mineral resources
+• real ore and mineral resource fields

 • raw ore versus crushed ore visual identity

-• crushing and ore preparation
+• hand crushing and early ore preparation

 • early metallurgy and steelmaking

-• sulfur, acid, and wastewater handling
+• sulfur, acid, solvent, and wastewater handling

 • petrochemical bootstrap routes